lorenzonotaro/lncpu/lnasm/readme.md

 Run with `--help` to show a list of available options.

-## The basics
+## The lnasm language
-LNASM file have the extension `.lnasm`.

-lnasm source code i
+Lnasm code is a simple assembly language for the `lncpu`.
+It is a line-based language, with each line representing a single instruction or directive.

+Lnasm code is organized in sections.
+Each section is a block of code that can be placed in a specific region in the address space.
+The rules for section placement are defined in a linker configuration script (see [below](#linker-configuration)).

 ### Directives

-- `.org <address>`

-    Sets the start address for the instructions that follow it.

-        .org 0x0100             ; set the origin to the second page of ROM
+- `.section <section name>`

+    Sets the current section.
+All subsequent instructions will be **appended** to this section, until a new `.section` directive is encountered.
+    The section name must match a section defined in the linker configuration script (case-sensitive).

+        .section CODE

-            mov 0x42,   RA      ; this instruction will be at address 0x0
+            mov 0x42,   RA      ; this instruction will be placed in the CODE section

-    **Note**: at least one `.org` directive is required in a program.
+- `.res <n>`

+    Adds `n` bytes (zeroes) at the current location.

-- `.data <values...>`
+- `.data <value>[, <value>, ...]`

-    Encodes the provided values into the program.
+    Adds the given values at the current location, in the order they are given.
 Values can be:

-    - numbers (up to 16-bit values), encoded in big endian order.
-    - strings, ASCII encoded but NOT automatically null-terminated.

-- `.pad <n>`

-    Adds `n` zeroes to the compiled binary in the current location.
+  - integers (e.g. `0x42`, `42`, `0b1010`)
+  - strings, ASCII-encoded and *not* null-terminated (e.g. `"Hello, world!"`)
+  - characters, ASCII-encoded (e.g. `'A'`)

-### Preprocessor macros
+### Preprocessor directives

+Lnasm supports a very basic preprocessor, with the following directives:

-- `%define <identifier> <value>`
+- `%define <identifier> [<value>]`

     Defines a macro with the given identifier and value, such that the identifier will be replaced with the given value.